canonical/rockcraft/docs/explanation/lifecycle-layer.rst

 As we can see, the prime directory has the contents of the ``python3-minimal`` package but also many of its dependencies, direct and otherwise.
-Once the lifecycle is finished, Rockcraft packs the contents of the prime directory as a new OCI layer, directly as if the prime directory was the filesystem root ``/``.
+Once the lifecycle is finished, Rockcraft packs the contents of the prime directory as a new OCI layer, directly as if the prime directory were the filesystem root ``/``.

 .. note::